 - Butterfly: The woman lies on her back, on a table.
 The partner moves between her legs and lifts her hips (or she may put pillows under her hips).
 It is thought to help the sperm stay in the vagina longer, ensuring better chances of conception.

-- The splitting bamboo: The splitting bamboo is one of the Kamasutra poses, where woman raises one of her legs over the partner’s shoulders while he straddles over her thigh and uses her leg for support.
+- The splitting bamboo: The splitting bamboo is one of the Kamasutra poses, where a woman raises one of her legs over the partner’s shoulders while he straddles over her thigh and uses her leg for support.
 Apart from hitting the G-spot, this position is likely to have deeper penetration and a better chance of conception.

-- The union of the wolf: In this pose, woman stands her back to her partner.
+- The union of the wolf: In this pose, the woman stands her back to her partner.
 The partner holds her waist and penetrates.
 Some believe that it helps the sperms find a better way to the cervix, ensuring quicker conception.

 - The union of the oyster: This pose is also thought to help conceive, apart from making sex more pleasurable.
 The woman lies on her back while bending her knees and the partner will be in the kneeling position during intercourse.